vertec-io/pl3xus/docs/core/reference/faq.md

 ## Architecture

-### Can I use eventwork without eventwork_sync?
+### Can I use pl3xus without pl3xus_sync?

 Yes!
-The core `eventwork` crate works standalone for basic networking.
-Use `eventwork_sync` only if you need automatic component synchronization.
+The core `pl3xus` crate works standalone for basic networking.
+Use `pl3xus_sync` only if you need automatic component synchronization.

-### Can I use eventwork_client without Leptos?
+### Can I use pl3xus_client without Leptos?

-Currently, `eventwork_client` is designed for Leptos.
-For other frameworks, you can use the raw WebSocket connection with `eventwork_common` types.
+Currently, `pl3xus_client` is designed for Leptos.
+For other frameworks, you can use the raw WebSocket connection with `pl3xus_common` types.

 ### What serialization format is used?